IEEE-NU/slack-welcome-bot/README.md

 A Slack bot to welcome new users to our Slack team.
 [Join us on Slack!](https://ieee-nu.slack.com/signup)

+## Usage
+This bot automatically messages new users when they join the IEEE Slack team.
+Send @welcomebot a friendly "hello" or "help"!

 ## Setting up for development
 Message @willx to be added as a collaborator and for super secret API keys and stuff.